JonathanJustavino/quic-benchmark/README.md

 > level.
 For instance, an implementation might bundle a Handshake
 > message and an ACK for some Handshake data into the same packet.

-This can be seen/explains at flowchart... packet 2. and 4. ...
+This can be seen at the QUIC flowchart:
-In message 2., TLS Client hello + TLS encrypted extensions are inluded in 2 different QUIC frames within this packet..
+The second packet (20,103 ms) contains one QUIC frame including TLS Server Hello, and another QUIC frame including TLS encrypted extensions.
+The fifth packet (92,746) contains one QUIC frame including TLS handshake finished, and another QUIC frame including a new connection ID.